HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Reference and Canonical Data Types

-FHIR resources contain [two types of references](https://www.hl7.org/fhir/R4/references.html) to other resources:
+FHIR resources contain two types of references, [Resource references](https://www.hl7.org/fhir/R4/references.html#2.3.0) and [Canonical references](https://www.hl7.org/fhir/R4/references.html#canonical).

-* Resource references
-* Canonical references

 FSH represents Resource references using the syntax `Reference({Resource  name|id|url})`.
-Where the type is Reference, `Reference()` is required.
+For elements that require a Reference data type, `Reference()` cannot be omitted.

-Canonical references refer to the standard URL associated with a type of FHIR resource.
-For elements that require a canonical reference, FSH will accept a URL, or an expression in the form `Canonical({name|id})` where `name` and `id` refer to items defined in the same FSH project.
-Implementations are to interpret `Canonical()` as an instruction to construct the canonical URL for the referenced item using the FSH project's canonical URL. `Canonical()` therefore enables a user to change the project’s canonical URL in a single place with no changes to FSH definitions.
+Canonical references refer to the standard URL associated with FHIR items.
+For elements that require a canonical data type, FSH will accept a URL or an expression in the form `Canonical({name|id})`. `Canonical()` stands for the canonical URL of the referenced item.
+For items defined in the same FSH project, the canonical URL is constructed using the FSH project's canonical URL. `Canonical()` therefore enables a user to change the FSH project’s canonical URL in a single place with no changes to FSH definitions.

 #### Whitespace